naveen02589/UMBC-DATA606-Capstone/docs/proposal.md

 ### What are your research questions?

 1. How accurately can machine learning models predict traffic conditions at different junctions in the city?
-2. What variables (e.g., time of day, weather conditions, special events) have the most significant impact on traffic patterns, and how can they be effectively incorporated into the prediction models?
+2. What variables (e.g., time of day, junction) have the most significant impact on traffic patterns, and how can they be effectively incorporated into the prediction models?
 3. How do different machine learning algorithms compare in terms of their ability to predict traffic patterns, and which algorithms are most suitable for this task?
 4. Can the developed models provide accurate real-time predictions of traffic conditions, and what are the challenges in implementing real-time prediction systems?